tgirke/rcf/pages/manuals/manuals_hpcc-aws-cluster_egress.md

   * 80%+ of data egress must be via an approved National Research and Education Network (NREN).
 This includes CENIC and Internet2, so normal UC usage meets this requirement.
 * Determine whether the data you are working with should be hosted in the cloud.
 * HIPAA Business Associate Agreement (BAA)
-  * In order to cover your locations AWS accounts under the terms of the UC AWS Enterprise Agreement (EA) and HIPAA Business Associate Agreement (BAA), follow the instructions <a herf="http://www.ucop.edu/cloud-services-contracts/_files/UC-BAA-final-draft_v2.0-final.pdf" target="_blank"> found on the UCOP Website </a> (PDF).
+  * In order to cover your locations AWS accounts under the terms of the UC AWS Enterprise Agreement (EA) and HIPAA Business Associate Agreement (BAA), follow the instructions [found on the UCOP Website](http://www.ucop.edu/cloud-services-contracts/_files/UC-BAA-final-draft_v2.0-final.pdf") (PDF).

 ## Connect AWS Account to UC Agreement and PO